Set-Conditional Set Generation for Particle Physics: Introduction

 \section{Introduction}

-One of the most computationally expensive tasks in high-energy physics at collider experiments is the simulation and reconstruction of collision events.
-Simulation tools such as Geant4~\cite{geant} use microphysical models to simulate the detailed stochastic interactions of a variable-sized \emph{set} of ``truth'' particles $T = \{t_i| i = 1\dots N_T\}$ with the detector material producing a set of signals (``hits'') $H$ in the read-out sensors of the detector.
+The most computationally expensive and challenging tasks in high-energy physics at collider experiments are the simulation and reconstruction of collision events.
+We display the key steps of the simulation pipeline in fig.~\ref{fig:intro}.
+The collision simulation includes modeling of the underlying physics process in the proton-proton collision (e.g., $t\bar{t}$ event) based on its matrix element, showering, and hadronization~\cite{rev_eventgen}.
+This gives us a variable-sized \emph{set} of ``truth'' particles $T = \{t_i| i = 1\dots N_T\}$.
+Subsequently, the interaction of the particles with the detector needs to be modeled.
+Simulation tools such as \textsc{Geant4}~\cite{geant} use microphysical models to simulate the detailed stochastic interactions with the detector material producing a set of signals (``hits'') $H$ in the read-out sensors of the detector.
 This simulation implicitly corresponds to an underlying distribution $p_\mathrm{sim}(H|T)$.
-As modern detectors have up to a hundred million of such sensors, the high-dimensional space of hits is inconvenient for physics analysis. ``Reconstruction'' is a deterministic inference algorithm $R(H)$ that attempts to recover approximately the set-valued latent input $T$ to present physicists with an interpretable and low-dimensional summary of the hit data as a set of \emph{reconstructed} particles $R = \{r_i|\;i=1\dots N_R\}$ that aims to approximate $T$.
-Typically, physicists do not directly interact with the hit-level data, but only with the effective set-valued model Due to the high computational cost of both simulation and reconstruction there is considerable interest in exploiting generative machine learning to develop fast surrogates for this effective model.
-In this work, we explore the possibility to train an end-to-end surrogate $R\sim q_\theta(R|T)$ with learnable parameters $\theta$.
+Modern detectors have up to a hundred million such sensors, so the high-dimensional space of hits is inconvenient for physics analysis. ``Reconstruction'' is a deterministic inference algorithm $R(H)$ that attempts to recover approximately the set-valued latent input $T$ to present physicists with an interpretable and low-dimensional summary of the hit data as a set of \emph{reconstructed} particles $R = \{r_i|\;i=1\dots N_R\}$ that aims to approximate $T$.
+Typically, physicists do not directly interact with the hit-level data but only with the effective set-valued model Due to the high computational cost of both simulation and reconstruction, there is considerable interest in exploiting generative machine learning to develop fast surrogates for this effective model.
+This work explores the possibility of training an end-to-end surrogate $R\sim q_\theta(R|T)$ with learnable parameters $\theta$.
 We split the generative process into a cardinality prediction task $q_{\theta_1}(N_R|T)$ and a doubly conditional set generation task $q_{\theta_2}(R|N_R,T)$.
 The necessary permutation invariances implied by the set nature of $T$ and $R$ are enforced through inductive biases in the architecture.
 Our results exceed the performance of baseline models.